 Keeping Filters Clean

-Energy Savers (a Department of Energy website)- reports that clean air filters can reduce your air conditioner’s energy consumption by as much as 15%.
+Energy Savers reports that clean air filters can reduce your air conditioner’s energy consumption by as much as 15%.
 Why do clean filters make such a big difference?

 Your air conditioner filter is engineered to trap any sediment, dust, and debris coming in through the air supply.
-If that dust and sediment were allowed to pass throught, it would not only stop up the mechanical functions of the equipment, it would end up in the ductwork and lower the air quality in your home.
+If that dust and sediment were allowed to pass through, it would not only stop up the mechanical functions of the equipment, it would end up in the ductwork and lower the air quality in your home.
 Filters are the tool used to stop this from happening.
-Having said that, when filters get clogged up, the HVAC system will have to labor harder to pull the air in.
+Therefore, when filters are clogged up, the HVAC system will have to labor harder to pull the air in.
 While it labors harder, the motor runs faster and in turn, more electricity will be used.

 Which Filters to Check

-The primary filters on your AC system need to be inspected in addition to all air handler filters or air cleaner filters you may have attached in your hvac system.
+The primary filters on your AC system need to be inspected in addition to all air handler filters or air cleaner filters you may have attached in your HVAC system.
 One more thing to look at is the conditions inside your home and the area around the outdoor condenser unit.
-Should you have pets, a number of plants or your condenser unit is situated in a dusty area, you might have to inspect and change out those filters much more frequently.
+Should you have pets, a number of plants, or your condenser unit is situated in a dusty area, you might have to inspect and change out those filters much more frequently.

-Most filters can be found at the returns and oftentimes in the ceiling ducts or walls, however they may additionally be found in the furnace air handler and even inside of the ac unit itself.
+Most filters can be found at the returns and oftentimes in the ceiling ducts or walls, however, they may additionally be found in the furnace air handler and even inside of the AC unit itself.
 For those who have window units, air filters are generally found inside the unit.

 Clean air filters are vital for your health, your finances, as well as the life expectancy of your AC system.
 Keep a close eye on them and you will save more money than you might expect.
 Billy Butler Heating & Air Conditioning can help you with clean air filters in Lawrenceville, GA.
 For more information or to schedule a service call, reach out to us at 770-861-7114.